 What might we expect from the iPhone 12?

-As with all major tech launches, especially with Apple, there is a huge amount of secrecy around the new product – and so it at this stage much of the chat around the iPhone 12 is speculation and guesses based on the previous models and upgrades…
+As with all major tech launches, especially with Apple, there is a huge amount of secrecy around the new product.
+Much of the current chat around the iPhone 12 is a combination of predictions based on the previous upgrades and now the rumours surrounding an apparent leak.

 iPhones have always come with various levels of storage.
 The iPhone 11 series offered the choice of 64GB, 128GB or 256GB to consumers, but as we consume more and more data, save more pictures, videos and apps to our phones – could the iPhone 12 be about to up that storage?

 The iPhone 11 has two cameras on the standard model – and three cameras on the Pro version, making it one of the best for photography and video in a smartphone.
-Perhaps the 12 will have three on the standard model?
+Latest rumours surrounding the iPhone 12 suggest it will feature a triple-lens camera with the LIDAR sensor that was seen on the iPad Pro (best for augmented reality).

 Whatever happens we’d expect 12Mp rear facing cameras to continue the brilliant photo and video experience.